Jobless Claims in Florida Dropped More Than Half Last Week

 Nationwide, nearly 3.2 million laid-off workers applied for unemployment benefits last week as the business shutdowns caused by the new coronavirus outbreak deepened the worst U.S. economic catastrophe in decades.

 Unemployed Floridians have complained widely about the state’s online system for registering claims making the process of filing for benefits extremely difficult.
 Others have criticized the system delays in getting a payment once their applications are accepted.
-The computer system for accepting applications often goes offline at night and on weekends.
+The computer system for checking the status of claims often goes offline at night and on weekends.

+A class-action negligence lawsuit brought by Florida residents who were unable to get their jobless benefits was dismissed Wednesday.
+Judge Angela Demsey in Leon County said the unemployed workers did not meet a legal standard for seeking an order to get the payments.

 Before the coronavirus crisis, Florida had more than 10 million civilian workers in its labor force.